 Some projects allow a special kind of vote known as a veto.
 A veto is a way for a developer to put a halt to a hasty or ill-considered change, at least long enough for everyone to discuss it more.
 Think of a veto as somewhere between a very strong objection and a filibuster.
 Its exact meaning varies from one project to another.
 Some projects make it very difficult to override a veto; others allow them to be overridden by regular majority vote, perhaps after an enforced delay for more discussion.
 Any veto should be accompanied by a thorough explanation; a veto without such an explanation should be considered invalid on arrival.

 You may see people write "-1" to express a veto.
-This usage comes from the Apache Software Foundation, which has a highly structured voting and veto process, described at apache.org/foundation/voting.html.
-The Apache standards have spread to other projects, and you will see their conventions used to varying degrees in a lot of places in the open source world.
+This usage originally comes from the Apache Software Foundation (which has a highly structured voting and veto process, described at apache.org/foundation/voting.html), but has since spread to many other projects — albeit not always with exactly the same formal meaning as at the ASF.
 Technically, "-1" does not always indicate a formal veto even according to the Apache standards, but informally it is usually taken to mean a veto, or at least a very strong objection.

 Like votes, vetoes can apply retroactively.
 It's not okay to object to a veto on the grounds that the change in question has already been committed, or the action taken (unless it's something irrevocable, like putting out a press release).
 On the other hand, a veto that arrives weeks or months late isn't likely to be taken very seriously, nor should it be.